sbmlteam/moccasin/README.md

 ♥️ Please cite the MOCCASIN paper and the version you use
 ---------------------------------------------------------

 Article citations are **critical** for us to be able to continue support for MOCCASIN.
-If you use MOCCASIN and you publish papers about your software, we ask that you **please cite the MOCCASIN paper**:
+If you use MOCCASIN and you publish papers about work that uses MOCCASIN, we ask that you **please cite the MOCCASIN paper**:

 <dl>
 <dd>